 Investments in growth companies can be more sensitive to the company’s earnings and more volatile than the stock market in general.
 International investments are subject to special risks not ordinarily associated with domestic investments, including currency fluctuations, economic and political change and differing accounting standards that may adversely affect portfolio securities.
 These risks may be heightened in emerging markets.

-PNC Multi-Factor Large Cap Growth Fund (Share Class I) returned -15.75% in the fourth quarter versus a return of -15.89% for the benchmark, the Russell 1000 Growth Index (the “benchmark”), which posted a return of 16.10%.
+PNC Multi-Factor Large Cap Growth Fund (Share Class I) returned 14.92% in the first quarter, underperforming its benchmark, the Russell 1000 Growth Index (the “benchmark”), which posted a return of 16.10%.

 Continuing a trend from the fourth quarter of 2018, growth equities outperformed value equities in the second quarter, with the Russell 1000 Growth Index returning 4.6% vs. the Russell 1000 Value Index return of 3.8%.
 During the second quarter, our model’s momentum and stability of earnings factors also outperformed modestly, driven by a resurgence in the strength of both factors during the last month of the quarter.
 However, this was offset partially by the continued under-performance of value factors.

 In particular, we noted significant strength in our price momentum and earnings surprise factors during the quarter as companies that beat earnings expectations were rewarded while companies that missed earnings expectations were punished.
 In fact, the negative price impact from misses this quarter was even more substantial compared to recent history.
 This environment benefited us as we had a greater percentage of companies that beat expectations and a lower percentage of companies that missed relative to the benchmark.
 Additionally, the stocks that scored the worst on our momentum factor significantly underperformed during the quarter.
 Therefore the avoidance of these names was also critical to our performance.